Non-signaling boxes and quantum logics: Properties of the (2,2)-box world

-what immediately implies that $p(q_1\vee q_2, \rho_0)=0$, what contradicts previously obtained bounds on value of $p(q_1\vee q_2, \rho_0)$.
-Consequently it is not possible to define unique join if we want to allow all (2,2)-box world states to extend to valid states on larger structure. \end{proof}
+what immediately implies that $\rho_0(q_1\vee q_2)=0$ in contradiction with the previously obtained bounds on the value of $\rho_0(q_1\vee q_2)$.
+Consequently it is not possible to define a unique join if we want to allow all (2,2)-box world states to extend to valid states on the larger structure. $\blacksquare$